awsdocs/amazon-ec2-user-guide/doc_source/security-group-rules-reference.md

 | TCP | 6 | The health check port | The ID of the load balancer security group | Allow traffic from the load balancer on the health check port\. |

 For more information, see [Configure Security Groups for Your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-groups.html) in the *User Guide for Classic Load Balancers*, and [Security Groups for Your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html) in the *User Guide for Application Load Balancers*\.

+## VPC Peering Rules<a name="peer-vpc-rules"></a>

+You can update the inbound or outbound rules for your VPC security groups to reference security groups in the peered VPC\.
+Doing so allows traffic to flow to and from instances that are associated with the referenced security group in the peered VPC\.
+For more information about how to configure security groups for VPC peering, see [Updating Your Security Groups to Reference Peer VPC Groups](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-security-groups.html)\.